 Traveling can create lots of fun memories, but many times we can have trouble recording those memories if our electrical devices, like cameras and phones, do not work properly at our travel destination.
 These days, with the many advances in technology we only need to work about two important issues in order to ensure our electronic gadgets work properly in Europe.
 Read on to find out how to prepare your electrical devices for travel.

 First off, in order to run any electrical device in Europe you have to plug it into an electrical outlet.
 Your device must be able to use the electrical outlets in Europe.

-Secondly, the device has to be able to run on the electrical network of that country; it needs to be able to handle the voltage on the wire.
+Secondly, the device has to to run on the electrical network of that country; it needs to be able to handle the voltage in Europe.

 This means you can’t simply take your phone charger, travel to Europe and expect to simply plug it into the wall.
 It will not work if you do not have a plug adapter for the country you are traveling to.

 2. Electrical Voltage in Europe is Different from the US

 Most of Europe is running at 220 volts while in the US we use 110 volts to run our electrical appliances.
 This means that you can’t just simply take your US electrical device and expect it to work in Europe unless the device has been designed to work in Europe.